cisagov/crossfeed/docs/src/documentation-pages/dev/quickstart.md

 7. Navigate to [http://localhost](http://localhost) in a browser.

-8. Create an account on the [staging Crossfeed instance](https://staging.crossfeed.cyber.dhs.gov/signup?).
-You can then log into your account running on localhost using this account.

-9. Hot reloading for source files is enabled, but after changes to non-source code files stopping and starting Docker Compose is required.
+8. Hot reloading for source files is enabled, but after changes to non-source code files stopping and starting Docker Compose is required.
 The following are examples of changes that will require restarting the environment:

    - Frontend or backend dependency changes
    - Backend changes to `serverless.yml` or `env.yml`
    - Environment variables in root `.env`

-10. Install [Prettier](https://www.robinwieruch.de/how-to-use-prettier-vscode) in your dev environment to format code on save.
+9. Install [Prettier](https://www.robinwieruch.de/how-to-use-prettier-vscode) in your dev environment to format code on save.

 ### Running tests